 One of the best parts about J. P. Morgan Self-Directed Investing is the strong name behind their platform – J.P Morgan.
 A well-known name in the investing world, and for good reason, investing with J. P. Morgan Self-Directed Investing can be done with true peace of mind.Disclosure – INVESTMENT AND INSURANCE PRODUCTS ARE: NOT A DEPOSIT • NOT FDIC INSURED • NO BANK GUARANTEE • MAY LOSE VALUE

 Not everyone has the time or the willingness to manage their own portfolio, especially during a time of potential turmoil that a global pandemic can create.
-If so, Betterment can be the perfect investment choice.
+If so, Betterment can be a good investment choice.
 As a robo-advisor, it will not only design a portfolio that’s consistent with your investor profile but will also manage it for you going forward.
 All you need to do is fund your account, and Betterment will handle all the management details.

 What’s more, they’ll do it all for a very low annual management fee of just 0.25% of your account value.
 That means you can have a $10,000 account professionally managed for just $25 per year, or $100,000 for only $250.

 There are dozens of robo-advisors available today, but Betterment was the first.
 And they have a long history of consistently innovating and improving their product.
-You can count on Betterment for good things in the future.

 blooom specializes in managing retirement plans.
 In fact, that’s all they do.
 Like many other robo-advisors, they provide complete investment management of self-directed IRA accounts.
 But what makes them stand out from the crowd is that they are currently the only robo-advisor that manages employer-sponsored retirement plans.
 That includes not only 401(k) plans, but also 403(b), 457, and the Thrift Savings Plan (TSP).
 And they do it all for a very low fee of just $10 per month.